-There are thousands of factors that affect productivity, mood, and mental health, and not all of them are in our control.
+There are thousands of factors that affect productivity and mood, and not all of them are in our control.
 Distracting coworkers, repetitive meetings, and tight deadlines are part of working as part of a team, just as crying children, messy dishes, and the allure of television are part of home life.

 One thing that is increasingly in your control is the lighting in your surroundings.
-The light around you has a direct impact on your productivity, mood, and mental health.
+The light around you has a direct impact on your productivity and mood..
 Optimizing it for your needs can have a major positive impact on your life.

 While LED lighting is incredibly efficient and environmentally friendly, we are discovering that it has a time and a place to be used.
 If it’s used at the wrong time, it can affect you negatively.